Picnic table area along Three Square Hollow Overlook

 • Winter allows for unique views of the landscape.
 Be sure to wear proper layers to avoid frostbite and wear footwear suitable for potentially icy conditions.

 • Much of Pennsylvania's outdoor recreation areas are open to hunting.
-Beginning in November, be sure to wear blaze orange so hunters can quickly identify you.
+Beginning in November, wear blaze orange so hunters can quickly identify you.

 1. KINGS GAP ENVIRONMENTAL EDUCATION CENTER